Diphu

-Diphu (Pron:ˈdɪfu:) is the headquarter of Karbi Anglong district in the state of Assam in India.
-This small town is a popular tourist hill station for people of nearby cities.
+Diphu ([ˈdifu: / di.ɸu]) is a town in the Karbi Anglong district of the state of Assam, India.
+It is the meeting place of the Karbi Anglong Autonomous Council and the headquarters of Karbi Anglong district.

 Etymology

-The word Diphu came from Dimasa language, meaning White Water (Di for Water, and Phu for White).
+The word Diphu comes from Dimasa language, 'Di' stands for 'clear liquid/water', and 'Phu' means 'to pass through', meaning a place where 'clear river passes through'.
 Historically, it is said that the stream in Diphu carries large amounts of sediment during the rainy season, giving it a whitish colour, hence its name.
+However, the rivulet from which the town derived it name has lost its beauty, due to urbanisation, encroachment, lack of regulations, and proper oversight.

 Geography

 Diphu is located at 25.83°N 93.43°E. It has an average elevation of 186 metres (610 feet).
 It is about 270 km by road and 213 km by railways from Guwahati.
-The town is located on a beautiful hill.
+The town is located on a hilly plateau.